List of Yu-Gi-Oh! GX characters: Martin Empire

 Marcel Bonaparte is a Ra-Yellow student and the son of Vice Chancellor Bonaparte.
-Marcel was always depressed at the sight of his parents fighting all the time and he became even more depressed when his father left home, leaving him with his mother.
-Marcel was possessed by Yubel after she sensed how he suffered.
+Depressed by his parents' constant fighting and his father leaving home, Marcel was possessed by Yubel after she sensed how he suffered.
 However, he would be freed from her control after Yubel gained enough energy to sustain her body and did not need him anymore.
-Under Yubel's control, Marcel played an Exodia deck and, and after gaining the Three Sacred Beast cards, switched to a new deck that focuses on them.
+Under Yubel's control, Marcel played an Exodia deck and, after gaining the Three Sacred Beast cards, switched to a new deck that focuses on them.
 In the English dub, Marcel has a French accent.
-When he is possessed by Yubel he loses this accent leading to a running gag where whenever someone talks to him they ask what happened to his accent.
+When he is possessed by Yubel, he loses this accent, leading to a running gag where whenever someone talks to him they ask what happened to his accent.